 04 of 05

 Western Market may not be the best Dim Sum restaurant in Hong Kong, but it can claim the best setting.
 This Victorian-era market building in Sheung Wan is one of the best pieces of colonial architecture in the city.
-Food here is decent rather than spectacular, while the ad-hoc daily layout of seats can mean your elbows end up in someone else’s soup.
+The food here is decent rather than spectacular, while the ad-hoc daily layout of seats can mean your elbows end up in someone else’s soup.
 What really makes Western Market worth stopping by for are the daily tea dances.
-This step back into a bygone era is fantastic way to make the most of an atmospheric setting.
+This step back into a bygone era is a fantastic way to make the most of an atmospheric setting.
 Prices are fair considering the fantastic setting, although it is often booked out by weddings and festival celebrations.

 Where: Western Market, Des Voeux Road Central, Sheung Wan.Continue to 5 of 5 below.